Logan Paul "sorry" for YouTube video of dead body in 'suicide forest'

 "I should have never posted the video.
 I should have put the cameras down," he said, also apologizing to the internet and the victim's family.

-The YouTube video, as well as Paul's on-camera reaction to finding the body, was widely condemned by social media users.
+The YouTube video, as well as Paul's on-camera reaction to finding the body, was widely condemned.

 In Paul's subsequent video post, he referred to the previous day’s events, saying that finding a dead body was “not exactly how I planned on ending 2017.”
 He went on to encourage viewers to subscribe to his channel.